CI/CD Integration Plugin

 Automatic download#

 To enable automatic download specify version parameter with concrete version.
-See list of available versions on Test Agent GitHub repository releases page.
+See list of available versions on Java Agent GitHub repository releases page.

 GH_USER_TOKENenvironment variable.